renohara23/Ren_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/86wupSU3Qbg?si=v7565gstihsWf3Gy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Summary
 For my starter project, I chose to create the retro arcade console.
 I wanted to create the console because I love playing video games, and I thought it would be intriguing to create and assemble one on my own.
-Initially, I had a hard time creating my console because it involved a lot of soldering, which I have not done before.
-Since I would either put too much solder or too little solder when putting the components together.
-However, as I asked more questions and watched more Youtube videos, I got comfortable with soldering, and I was succesfully able to complete my retro arcade console.
+The retro arcade console has many types of games such as snake and tetris.
+Additionally, the console is able to be powered through a plug or batteries.
 ## Challenges
+A challenge I had in completeing my starter project was the soldering.
+Before coming to BlueStamp I've never done soldering before, so initially I had a very difficult time soldering the components together.
+For example, I would either over solder or undersolder the wires to the circuit board.
+However, over time I was able to overcome this challenge by getting advice from my instructors as well as from Youtube.
+I learned that with soldering, you should think less is more.
+Once I understood that, I had a easier time soldering the pieces together for the retro arcade console.

 # Schematics